rust-embedded/blog/content/2018-11-14-this-year-in-embedded-rust.md

 been an uphill battle so newcomers have often run into outdated docs.

-But now that stable embedded Rust is here we have put together an authoritative resource for getting started with embedded Rust: [the embedded Rust book].
+But now that stable embedded Rust is here we have put together an authoritative resource for getting started with embedded Rust: [The Embedded Rust Book].
 We have put a lot of effort in making the first experience as frictionless as possible with the help of [templates] and [tooling].

-[the embedded Rust book]: https://docs.rust-embedded.org/book
+[The Embedded Rust Book]: https://docs.rust-embedded.org/book
 [templates]: https://github.com/rust-embedded/cortex-m-quickstart
 [tooling]: https://github.com/rust-embedded/cargo-binutils